Wiped Out!: Critical reception

 Kenneth Partridge, from Billboard, wrote, "The subtler, less stylized Wiped Out! keeps the palm-trees-at-twilight feel, but the sound is more hazy R&B than rock".
 David Turner, from Rolling Stone, thinks that "the warmth of "Sweater Weather" and the rest of the Neighbourhood's debut album is gone on Wiped Out!, replaced by a ponderous kind of cool".
 Uncut's published review was that the album is "a stylistic and conceptual vacuum."

 Track listing

+All tracks produced by Justyn Pilbrow and 4e, except where noted.

+Personnel

+Credits adapted from the liner notes of Wiped Out!